jakerrose/AdpReaper-JavaScript-Puppeteer-Csharp-.NET-/README.md

     ");

-For each pair, I could now use the pathValue to define the URL of the file and download with this code:
+For each pair, I could now use the pathValue to define the URL of the file and download with this code.
+Here I use JavaScript to fetch the file from the url, then convert the http response into a blob.
+The onloadend event fires when the reading is complete, and it resolves the promise with the Base64 string:

     var downloadUrl = $"https://tms.adp.com{pathValue}";